Reworked

 Orastrum porosuturalis (Bukry, 1969) Farhan et al., 1994

-Species of Asapholithos are characterised by four nearly equal-sized segments separated by slightly curved, distinct axial and lateral sutures with pores, and are surrounded by a narrow wall.
+Species of Asapholithos are characterised by four nearly equal-sized crystalline blocks separated by slightly curved, distinct axial and lateral sutures with pores, and are surrounded by a narrow wall.
 The lateral suture, often bearing a single row of pores, is displaced at its junction with the axial suture, which commonly features a decorated double row of pores.

 Bukry, D. 1969.
 Upper Cretaceous coccoliths from Texas and Europe.
 University of Kansas Paleontological Contributions, Articles 51 (Protista 2): 1-79.